thamara/awesome-browser-extensions/README.md

 # Awesome Browser Extensios
-An awesome curated list of browser's extensios
+An awesome curated list of browser's extensios.

+*Inspired by the <a href="https://github.com/sindresorhus/awesome">Awesome</a> thing.*

 ---